perlin-network/wavelet/README.md

 [14]: https://codecov.io/gh/perlin-network/wavelet

 **wavelet** is an open ledger for scalable, mission-critical, decentralized WebAssembly applications.
-It's protocol and implementation is written in [Go](https://golang.org/) by [the Perlin team](https://perlin.net).
+It's initial protocol specification was written by Kenta Iwasaki and Heyang Zhou, with it's first implementation written in [Go](https://golang.org/) by [the Perlin team](https://perlin.net).

 Refer to the docs located [here](https://wavelet.perlin.net) to learn how to locally setup your own three-node cluster, learn how to write/deploy a WebAssembly smart contract, or learn how Wavelet actually works.